 NAME

-Array::Join - performs SQL-like joins on arrays
+Array::Join - SQL-like joins on Perl arrays (functional interface)

 SYNOPSIS